Advance Australia Fair: Origin

 Before its adoption as Australia's national anthem, "Advance Australia Fair" had considerable use elsewhere.
-For example, Australia's national broadcaster, the Australian Broadcasting Commission, used it to announce its news bulletins until 1952.
+For example, Australia's national broadcaster, the Australian Broadcasting Commission, used it to announce its radio news bulletins from 1942 to 1952.
 It was also frequently played at the start or end of official functions.
-Towards the end of World War II it was one of three songs played in certain picture theatres, along with "God Save the King" and the US national anthem.
+Towards the end of World War II it was one of three songs played in certain picture theatres, along with "God Save the King" and the US national anthem, "The Star-Spangled Banner".